rohanthewiz/kitty_mon/README.md

     -l "-1" -- Limit the number of readings returned - default: -1 (no limit) -admin="" -- Privileged actions like 'delete_tables' (drops the readings table)

-### If You Care to Know
-    KittyMonitor stores readings in four simple fields:
--   Reading GUID
--   Source node's GUID
--   Source node's IP
--   Temp

 ### TODO
-- A lot since we are in Alpha
+- A lot since we are in Beta
+- Summarization, graphs, dashboard
+- SMS Alerts
 - Token based auth webserver mode

 ### TIPS